-The Dean of Students will then review the requests.
-The Dean of Students will bring the requests to the Student Activity Fee Budget Committee (SAFBC).
-According to University System of Georgia policy, at least 50% of the membership of the SAFC will consist of currently enrolled students.
+The Dean of Students and Housing for Student Success will then review the requests.
+The Dean of Students and Housing for Student Success will bring the requests to the Student Activity Fee Budget Committee (SAFBC).
+According to University System of Georgia policy, at least 50% of the membership of the SAFBC will consist of currently enrolled students.
 After approval, the student activity budget will then be sent to the Board of Regents' for final approval.
 Any organization's student activity allotment may be revised any time throughout the year depending upon campus enrollment or other extenuating circumstances.